-Best and Worst Cars to Negotiate
+Best & Worst Cars to Negotiate

-September 10, 2015The less time a car is parked on a dealer's lo,t the more popular it is, meaning you as the consumer will have less wiggle room when it comes to negotiating.
+September 10, 2015The less time a car is parked on a dealer's lot, the more popular it is - meaning you as the consumer will have less wiggle room when it comes to negotiating.

 You should try to postpone purchasing a vehicle that's on the Hard to Negotiate list.
 Waiting a few months will usually save you a lot of money.
 If it meet your needs, consider purchasing the models on the Easiest to Negotiate list.
 These models offer the best opportunities for deals since they should be plentiful on dealer lots.

 As always, I highly recommend you use TrueCar No Haggle and CarsDirect to get the best deal possible on any of these vehicles.

 |Vehicle||Days to Sell|